 Tokyo Death Metro

 Unlocked after reaching floor 4, the Tokyo Death Metro allows for competitive play and base building.
-See full description below in section with the same name.
+See the full description below in the section with the same name.

 Once every 24 hours, Uncle Death will bring the player a randomized loot box.
 This is part of his service, called "Uncle Prime".